 Important general information

-Students interested in the pre-optometry advising track must obtain a bachelor’s degree and complete the necessary prerequisites for a Doctor of Optometry program.
-Those interested in pursuing optometry should consult with a pre-professional health adviser to learn about requirements that are specific to the program and/or school to which they hope to apply.
+Students interested in the pre-optometry career advising track must obtain a bachelor’s degree and complete the necessary prerequisites for a Doctor of Optometry program.
+Those interested in pursuing optometry should consult with a pre-professional health career adviser to learn about requirements that are specific to the program and/or school to which they hope to apply.

 Prerequisites for an optometry program